janraasch/hugo-product-launch/README.md

 ### Manual Installation

-If you already have a hugo site on your machine, you can simply add this theme via
+If you already have a Hugo site on your machine, you can simply add this theme via

 ```
 git submodule add https://github.com/janraasch/hugo-product-launch.git themes/hugo-product-launch